pdidev/spack/README.md

 ### FTI

-The FTI plugin requires to add an external repository.
+The FTI plugin depends on the [FTI recipe](https://github.com/leobago/fti-spack).
 To install it, you need to run the following lines after the previous ones:
 ```
 # 4. Get SIONlib spack repo